LuiGGi629/zadania/README.md

 ## Coprime

-26. Funtion that returns True if given numbers are coprime and False otherwise.
+26. Funtion that determines whether two numbers are coprime (their only common divisor is 1).

+## Compact

+27. Function that accepts a sequence (a list for example) and returns a new iterable (anything you can loop over) with adjacent dupicate values removed.

+-
+-